oliverbaptiste/soundsurgeon/README.md

 // create a synth and connect it to the destination (your speakers) var synth = new Tone.Synth().toDestination();

-//play a middle 'C' for the duration of an 8th note synth.triggerAttackRelease("C4", "8n");
+// play a middle 'C' for the duration of an 8th note synth.triggerAttackRelease("C4", "8n");

 ```

 In `App.init`, `App.synthObj` is assigned an instance of the `Tone.MonoSynth` instrument, a monophonic synthesizer composed of:

 * one oscillator
 * connected to an amplitude envelope
 * connected to a filter that is controlled by its own envelope